Jadira

-The Jadira are a people and territory in the Pilbara region of Western Australia.
+Jadira refers to a people and territory believed by Norman Tindale to inhabit an area in the Pilbara region of Western Australia.

-It was mentioned by Norman Tindale in his classic ethnographic map of Australian tribes.
 The status of Jadira in the sense defined by Tindale has been recently questioned by Paul Burke.

 Ascribed country

-Tindale described the tribal boundaries of some 3,600 mi2 of land belonging to a "Jadira" people, in the following terms.3,600 sq.
+Tindale described the tribal boundaries of some 3,600 mi2 of land belonging to this "Jadira" people, in the following terms.3,600 sq.
 The Jadira occupied the areas about the middle sections of the Cane and Robe rivers, running south of Mount Minnie, and as far north as the Fortescue River.
 Their eastern frontier putatively fell short of the western scarp of the higher plateau of the Hamersley Ranges.

 Tindale also added a list of alternative names for these Jadira: